 Measure what matters: Tracking the right outcomes allows organizations to refine strategy and build confidence, she adds.
 “Metrics matter, and they need to matter more,” says Hardy.
 “Benchmark efficiency before demanding it from your teams so you have something to build upon.”

-Organizations succeed when they invest in people, foster internal communities, and align technology with purpose.
-AI can be turned from a buzzword into a lasting advantage through clear strategy, measurement, and a culture of learning.
-“It’s crucial to build internal communities where people excited about AI can connect,” Hardy concludes.
+Organizations succeed when they invest in people, foster internal empowerment, and align technology with measurable outcomes.
+AI can turn from a buzzword into a lasting advantage when leaders recognize it as just the latest form of digital transformation.
+“It’s crucial to remember that this transformation requires not only technology and processes, but an innovative people culture as well," Hardy concludes.
 “You can’t have a culture of AI without first having a culture.”